RPi-Distro/pi-gen/README.md

  * Wired ethernet connection required
  * USB audio interface required (i.e. Behringer UM2)
  * Can be easily configured to automatically connect to a Jamulus server on startup, then shutdown after a time (i.e. 2 hours)
- * realtime kernel and default settings for minimal Jamulus delay
+ * Default settings for minimal Jamulus delay
  * Requires a Jamulus server, in same area for lowest delay.
 Use a public server, or host your own.

 ### Simple hardware platform